ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 ## In Progress

+### Add allergens details to recipe item page
+- additional query around ingrs for the recipe to get uniq list of allergens

+## Finished Tasks/Features

 ### UI Updates
 UI updates to display all relevant information

-## Finished Tasks/Features
 ### Feature: Product (has many recipes)
 `/chef/products`, `/chef/products/[slug]`